alt3/Docusaurus.Powershell/docusaurus/docs/faq/search.md

 title: Search
 ---

+Docusaurus supports fully indexed search by hooking into the Algolia DocSearch service.

-Please be aware that, by default, the Docusaurus searchbar will not be available for your website **until** you configure it.
+However, by default, the Docusaurus searchbar will not be available for your website **until you configure it**.

 To enable search: